-Jackson Wolford is a a researcher in religion, ethnography, and the ancient art of trying to fit 16 synthesizers into a 215 square foot D.C. apartment.
-He currently works as a researcher in Washington, D.C., mostly as a contributor to several book projects, including manuscripts on:
+I’m Jackson Wolford, a researcher in religion, ethnography, and the ancient art of trying to fit 16 synthesizers into a 215 square foot D.C. apartment.
+I currently work as a think tank researcher in Washington, D.C., mostly as a contributing to several book projects, including manuscripts on:

 - The history of American Christian political engagement

 - The political theory of theologian Reinhold Niebuhr